Logs List¶

 Multi-line Log Browsing¶

-Guance's log data list defaults to showing the trigger time and content of logs.
-You can choose to display logs in "1 Line", "3 Lines", "10 Lines", or "All" in the Display Columns to view complete log content.
+In the log data list, the trigger time and content of each log are displayed by default.
+Through the Explorer > Display Columns, you can choose to display "1 Line", "3 Lines", "10 Lines" or all content to view complete log information.